7imon7ays/DearS3/README.md

 nesting so be careful with symlinks that could cause an infinite loop.

 The bucket will take the name of the current directory, replacing underscores with dashes.
-Note that the bucket's name must conform with DNS requirements if you plan on publishing it as a website.
+If the bucket name is invalid or unavaiable, you will be prompted to specify the bucket's name.

-*Caution: If a bucket with that name already exists and contains files with the same names as the files in your directory, those files will be overriden without warning.*
+*Caution: If a bucket with that name already exists and contains files with the same names as the files in your directory, those files will be overriden.*

-Run `s3 upload --publish` to publish your uploaded files as a website.

 **s3 publish**

 Publishes the current directory as a website.
-Directory must already be uploaded to s3.
-Run `s3 publish --off` to roll back.
+Requires at least one file in the directory to be uploaded.

 ## Contributing